project-imprimis/libprimis/doc/engine.md

 physical model; however, mapmodels do not support decals and as a result weapons hitting mapmodels do not leave bullet marks like ordinary geometry does.

-#### Parameters
+#### Attributes

-Mapmodels have controllable paramaters for their size and orientation; the particular mapmodel to be used is given by an index.
+Mapmodels have controllable attributes for their size and orientation; the particular mapmodel to be used is given by an index.
 Note that the possession of only three degrees of freedom means that the model can become gimbal locked if orientation values are chosen poorly.